Ivison Macadam: The Annual Register of World Events

-This significant innovation of an Advisory Board has remained a component of The Annual Register ever since.
+This innovation of an advisory board has remained a component of The Annual Register ever since.

 Former prime minister Harold Macmillan told Macadam's succeeding editor that he could never have written his memoirs without reference to the Annual Register.

 The Annual Register had undoubtedly been used by many in writing their memoirs; however, when Winston Churchill was a young subaltern in India and yet to obtain high office, he asked his mother to send him as many volumes of The Annual Register from previous years that she could find.
 He read these and annotated them with his criticisms or his views on improvements of prior prime minister's speeches or policies written in the margins.
 For a future world statesman this was obviously an ingenius way to educate himself about world affairs and politics.
 His marked up volumes of The Annual Register are today in the Churchill Archives at Cambridge University.

 After overseeing 26 annual editions Macadam retired as the editor of The Annual Register in 1972.

 He put the Annual Register on a sound financial footing and strengthened its worldwide reputation by bringing in a wide range of specialist contributors.
 Sales expanded considerably, particularly in the United States.